A Quantitative Method for Evaluating Security Boundaries in Quantum Key Distribution Combined with Block Ciphers: Preliminaries

 Cipher Block Chaining (CBC) mode \cite{nist1980fips81} is a widely used mode of operation in block cipher algorithms.
-As shown in Figure \ref{CBC}, its core mechanism is to XOR the current plaintext block with the previous ciphertext block before inputting the result into the encryption algorithm to generate the current ciphertext block.
-The entire encryption process begins by selecting a non-repeating Initialization Vector (IV) to ensure the randomness and security of the encryption output.
+As shown in Fig.\ref{CBC}, its core mechanism is to XOR the current plaintext block with the previous ciphertext block before inputting the result into the encryption algorithm to generate the current ciphertext block.
+At the start of the entire encryption process, a non-repeatable initialization vector (IV) is selected to ensure the randomness and security of the encrypted output.

-CBC mode possesses strong diffusion capability; each ciphertext block depends not only on the current plaintext but also on all preceding ciphertext blocks, thereby enhancing its resistance to analysis.
+CBC mode possesses strong diffusion capability, each ciphertext block depends not only on the current plaintext but also on all preceding ciphertext blocks, thereby enhancing its resistance to analysis.
 In the decryption phase, the recovery of plaintext depends on the current ciphertext and the previous ciphertext block.
 If an error occurs in a bit of the ciphertext, it will cause the corresponding plaintext block to be completely incorrect, and the corresponding bit of the subsequent plaintext block may also be affected, but it will not affect blocks further down the chain, demonstrating a certain degree of error localization property.